Sssssaltyfish/cudamasu/README.md

     Add: ["-isystem<where you placed the header>", "--include=cudamasu.h"]
 ```

-In most cases `clangd` is capable of handling cuda codes, and in fact this header is modified on the exact basis of clang cuda intrinsic headers.
+In most cases `clangd` is capable of handling cuda codes, and in fact this header is modified on the very basis of clang cuda intrinsic headers.
-The reason I made this hacky thing is that some day I found intellisense of cuda code was not working on my another machine, and that sucks.
+The reason I made this hacky thing is that some day I found intellisense of cuda code was not working on another machine of mine, and that sucks.

-This header is not fully tested on clangd, and not tested AT ALL on other language servers.
+This header is not fully tested on clangd, and not tested AT ALL on any other language servers.
 Any PR or issue (though I think there would be none) is welcome.